SerwayCodes/kyc/README.txt

 Data Accuracy: Automated data entry minimizes the risk of errors, ensuring that accurate information is recorded.

 Instant Updates: Changes are reflected immediately in the system, providing customers with real-time confirmation.

+#TECHNOLOGIES USED SO FAR
+-HTML for strucrure or skeloton of the website
+-CSS for styling e.g colors, borders, hovers and responsiveness also (Bootstrap icons, google fonts, and BoxIcon have been used)

+-JAVASCRIPT for interactive website e.g adding a new field for account by pressing a button and also on devices with small screen JAVASCRIPT provide and a    drop an interactive drop down menu

+#WEBSITE DESCRIPTION
+-The sign in and sign up forms are located on the homepage and allow users to create accounts using their updated email addresses.
+As a result, only users who already have accounts and whose accounts are linked to specific emails are permitted to sign up using those emails.

+- The customer can log in to change his information within the window for updating details after successfully creating an account.
+However, as the backend has not yet been merged into the system, it is currently accessible to anyone.
+-The user will either receive a success message or not after submitting the form.